Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

 \subsection{Perfection}

-We now show that $\Sch_{\perf}$ is the result of inverting the universal homeomorphisms in $\Sch$.
-More precisely, we show that the inclusion $\incto{\Sch_{\perf}}{\Sch}$ admits a right adjoint $\goesto{X}{X_{\perf}}$ in which the counit $\fromto{X_{\perf}}{X}$ is a universal homeomorphism.
+We now show that $\Schperf$ is the result of inverting the universal homeomorphisms in $\Sch$.
+More precisely, we show that the inclusion $\incto{\Schperf}{\Sch}$ admits a right adjoint $\goesto{X}{X_{\perf}}$ and the counit $\fromto{X_{\perf}}{X}$ is a universal homeomorphism.
 We first check that inverse limits of universal homeomorphisms are universal homeomorphisms.